|

 Here, we find essential instructions on the need to turn away from materialism, how to find a qualified guide, how to develop boundless compassion for all beings, along with the view of tantra and associated meditation techniques.
 The work culminates with pointing out the result of practice as presented from the Dzogchen perspective, providing us with all the tools necessary to traverse the Tibetan Buddhist path of finding rest.

-Finding Rest in the Nature of the Mind: Trilogy of Rest, Volume 1, Longchenpa, Shambhala Publications, Paperback, 2017, 384 pages, $29.95
+Finding Rest in the Nature of the Mind: Trilogy of Rest, Volume 1, Longchenpa, Padmakara Translation Group, Shambhala Publications, Paperback, 2017, 384 pp, $29.95

-LONGCHEN RABJAM (1308–1363), also known as Longchenpa, is a great luminary of Tibetan Buddhism.
+Longchen Rabjam (1308-1363), also known as Longchenpa, is a great luminary of Tibetan Buddhism.
 He was highly skilled in all aspects of scholarship from an early age and excelled throughout his life in the practice and accomplishment of the Dharma.
 Regarded as a great Dzogchen master, Longchenpa had many pure visions where he was given direct instructions from Guru Padmasambhava and is recognized as an emanation of Vimalamitra.
-Longchenpa’s prolific writings have made him one of Tibet’s most renowned and precious teachers.
-The PADMAKARA TRANSLATION GROUP, based in France, has a distinguished reputation for all its translations of Tibetan texts and teachings.
-Its work has been published in several languages and is renowned for its clear and accurate literary style.
+Longchenpa's prolific writings have made him one of Tibet's most renowned and precious teachers.

 |

-Foreward by Alak Zenkar Rinpoche |
+Foreword by Alak Zenkar Rinpoche

 |